OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/FindEvents.md

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).

 [GetFindEventsResponse](GetFindEventsResponse.md) returns if the result is successful from the request.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the FindEvents request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the FindEvents request.

 ### References